valkey-io/valkey-doc/topics/go.md

 #### Connect to a Valkey cluster

-To connect to a Redis cluster, use `NewClusterClient`.
+To connect to a Valkey cluster, use `NewClusterClient`.

 ```go
 client := redis.NewClusterClient(&redis.ClusterOptions{